Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of the NGAS in the Leading Order to QFT in the Massive Symmetric Phase

-(a)~~The results contained in eqs.
-(101-102 ) the gap equation and the integrals defined by eqs.
+In view of the results derived in the previous subsection , the following remarks/ observations are in order: (a)~~The results contained in eqs.
+(101-102 ) for the gap equation and the integrals defined by eqs.
 (108) were first derived by Stevenson [18] in the context of the``Gaussian effective potential (GEP)'' for the symmetric $~g\phi^{4}~$ theory and obtained by variational calculation using a Gaussian-trial wave-function.
-The reproduction of the results of the GEP in ref.[18] in the LO of NGAS demonstrates that the \textit{GEP is contained in the NGAS as the leading order approximation.}

-(b)~~In view of the equivalence with the GEP in the leading order, {\it all} the results obtained in the former approximation, are reproduced in the LO of the NGAS.
-In particular, the demonstration of {\it non-triviality} of the symmetric $~g\phi^{4}~$ theory in the GEP,~ being entirely based upon the consequences of renormalisation is also reproduced in the LO of NGAS.
-We discuss in the following sub-section, some of the results concerning the stability and non-triviality of the theory.

-(c) It must be emphasized, however, that the current scheme, NGAS is based upon { \it entirely~ different~ starting ~assumptions ~} and~ is much {\it more~ general} than the GEP, which is obtained solely due to the choice of the AH as given in eqn.(4.3) and that too, in the leading order.
+The reproduction of the results of the GEP in ref.[18] in the LO of NGAS demonstrates that the \textit{GEP is contained in the NGAS as the leading order approximation.} (b)~~\textit{In view of the established equivalence with the GEP, {\it all} the results obtained in the former approximation, are reproduced in the LO of the NGAS.
+In particular, the demonstration of {\it non-triviality} of the symmetric $~g\phi^{4}~$ theory in the GEP,~ being entirely based upon the consequences of renormalization is also reproduced in the LO of NGAS.} (c) It must be emphasized, however, that the current scheme, NGAS is based upon { \it entirely~ different~ starting ~assumptions ~} and~ is much {\it more~ general} than the GEP, which is obtained solely due to the choice of the AH as given in eqn.(4.3) and that too, in the leading order.

+We elaborate in the following sub-section, some of the properties of the theory concerning the stability and non-triviality of the theory.